okviz/okviz.github.io/_docs/get-started/custom-visuals.md

 Custom visuals work like core visuals; to use one you just have to drag and drop them from the ***Visualizations*** panel into your report canvas, connect some data and start using them.

 Here is an handy guide from Microsoft: [Add visuals to a Power BI report](https://docs.microsoft.com/en-us/power-bi/visuals/power-bi-report-add-visualizations-i)

+## History of Custom Visuals

+Custom visuals were not available from the beginning.
+In fact, Microsoft first introduced them in 2015 with a contest called **Power BI Best Visual Contest** that rewarded the most interesting and innovative visuals created by third-party developers.

+This was new for Power BI, new challenges for developers who had to use immature technology and APIs with poor documentation.
+But it was exciting, not so much for the competition, but because everyone had the opportunity to make an already promising Microsoft application even better.

+At that time OKVIZ was born; we fell in love with custom visuals and decided to do our best to create useful and beautiful ones.
+We published our first two visuals for the contest and both won a prize:
+- **Grand Prize**: first place for our [Synoptic Panel](https://okviz.com/synoptic-panel/) which was chosen by the Microsoft jury ([see the announcement](https://powerbi.microsoft.com/en-us/blog/power-bi-best-visual-contest-announcing-the-contest-winners/))
+- **People's Choice Award**: [Bullet Chart](../bullet-chart/index.md) won the first of the three awards available in this category ([see the announcement](https://powerbi.microsoft.com/en-us/blog/power-bi-best-visual-contest-1st-people-s-choice-award/))

+Since then OKVIZ has never stopped creating high-quality custom visuals for Power BI.